phiresky/joint-multilingual-speech-recognition-and-language-id/paper.md

 There are multiple formats that are viable for text output in a end-to-end neural network.
 Mainly we can either output words as a whole (using one-hot or word embeddings like word2vec [@mi13]) or single characters.
 For speech recognition it makes sense to output single characters, since that way no fixed dictionary is needed and the network can learn to output words not seen before in the training data.
 To allow multilingual output, the authors propose to simply unify all the character sets (latin, cyrillic, CJK) to get a total of 5500 characters.

 For the language identification output, the authors propose adding a special "language-tag" character that is prepended to the output, for example "`[EN]Hello`" or "`[ES]Hola`".
-An alternative would be to add a separate one-hot encoded language id output as seen in [@to17].
+An alternative would be to add a separate one-hot encoded Language ID output as seen in [@to17].

 ![Input and output structure overview (from the paper)](img/20180626154145a.png)